Martell0x1/containers/README.md

 - if you delete the container any changes you made on the container will be deleted , and we will start again from the scratch.
 - stopping a container `docker container stop` sends a [SIGTERM (signal 15 in unix)](gracefull termination) signal to PID(1) which is the process of you application running on the container, if the process doesn't exit in 10 seconds it will sends [SIGKILL (signal 9 in unix)] signal.
 - kill -9 = SIGKILL , kill -15 = SIGTERM.
+- when creating a container from an image (that image has many layers (read-only layers)) , the container itself is just another layer above it.

 # Examples
  - `docker run -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=P@ssw0rd" -e "MSSQL_PID=Express" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2019-latest` runs ms-sqlserver , -e is a environment variable (it debends on how the application inside the container is configured.)